 Each target must be discussed and communicated together with the action plan designed to reach it.
 The action plan must be agreed with the team or individual who is going to be accountable for reaching the target.
 Action plans should not be ‘given’, they should always be discussed and agreed upon.

-Having an emphasis on appropriate targets can create a fruitful context for high performance and fulfillment in sales.
+Having an emphasis on appropriate targets can create a fruitful context for high performance and fulfilment in sales.
 Thus, the best practice for sales leaders is to ‘use’ not ‘abuse’ targets in their sales organisations.
 Not just their sales forces, but also their customers will most likely ‘reward’ the organisation with their effort and loyalty respectively.

 Dr Monica Franco-Santos, Reader in Governance and Organisational Performance, faculty on Sales Directors’ Programme, Cranfield School of Management.